- are vertebrates. This means they have a backbone or spine.

-- Are “ectothermic” or cold-blooded.
-Ectothermic animals can NOT regulate their body temperature, which means they have to seek warmer or cooler habitats depending on what their body needs.
+- are “ectothermic” or cold-blooded.
+Ectothermic animals cannot regulate their body temperature, meaning they have to seek warmer or cooler habitats depending on what their body needs.

-- Typically lay soft-shelled eggs.
-However, a few reptiles give birth to live young (Garter Snake being 1 example).
+- typically lay soft-shelled eggs.
+However, a few reptiles give birth to live young.

-- The presence of at least 1 permanent lung unlike their amphibian relatives.
+- have the presence of at least 1 permanent lung unlike their amphibian relatives.

-Our female Musk turtle, Flower, came to Blandford in 2011.
+Flower came to Blandford in 2011.
 She was an illegal pet that was confiscated by animal control.
-Her illegal owner did not take proper care of her and she now has serious shell defects.
-She is also missing her right back foot.
+Her owner did not take proper care of her and she now has serious shell defects and is also missing her right back foot.

-Pepe came to Blandford shortly after Flower.
+Pepe came to Blandford shortly after Flower and just like her, he was kept as an illegal pet.
 He is missing a back leg and was emaciated when he arrived.
-He also was an illegal pet.
-Thankfully, the staff at Blandford has nursed him back to health, but he can never be released back into the wild due to his missing back leg.
+Thankfully, our staff nursed him back to health but he can never be released back into the wild due to his missing leg.